Vessels that carry blood from the heart. (Veins carry blood back to the heart.)

 Numbness or tingling often associated with damage to sensory nerves.

 Veins connecting the superficial veins and deep veins.
 The deep veins lie within the muscles and the the superficial veins lie in the fat under the skin, the subcutaneous fat.
 The muscles are covered by a tough fibrous layer called fascia.
 The perforator veins pass through the fascia, perforating it.

 The study of all aspects of vein function, both normal and abnormal and the treatment of vein conditions

 A specialist who is expert in all aspects of vein disease.
-Not to be confused with a phlebotomist – a technician who takes blood samples.
+Not to be confused with a phlebotomist – a technician or healthcare professional who takes blood samples.

 A minimally invasive technique which closes the great or small saphenous vein using microwave energy delivered through a fine catheter.
 This technique (together with laser) has replaced surgical stripping and allows a quicker recovery.
 It was the first endovenous treatment for varicose veins and was invented by the VNUS company in California.

 Abnormal downflow of blood in the veins of the legs caused by unhealthy valves.
 Reflux contributes to the development of varicose veins.